skeeto/at-el/README.md

 ## Feature Demonstration

 Here's a hands-on example of @'s features.
+For a bunch of practical examples check out the prototypes under lib/.

 ### Property Access